 With this, you can easily assume that the most common language spoken here is none but English.
 That makes the city even charmer to outsiders.

-With the diversity in culture, you’ll get to meet (or at least see) people from different ethnic backgrounds and learn about their culture.
-It is as exciting as traveling around the globe.
+With the diversity in culture, you'll get to meet (or at least see) people from different ethnic backgrounds and learn about their culture.
+It is as exciting as travelling around the globe.

-Due to this city’s multicultural effect, food also comes in abundance from different countries.
-You can give spicey-Indian flavors to your taste buds or enjoy the traditional American hotdog.
+Due to this city's multicultural effect, food also comes in abundance from different countries.
+You can give spicey-Indian flavours to your taste buds or enjoy the traditional American hotdog.

 According to data, there are over 7,500 restaurants and bars available in the city.
 And you might probably find any of them operational till as late as 2 am.

-Besides driving your vehicle, the city offers several modes of transportation including buses, subways, and streetcars.
+Besides driving your vehicle, the city offers several transportation modes, including buses, subways, and streetcars.

-If at the moment you don’t own a personal vehicle, you could use the subway to reach your destiny.
-If you’re going to use public transportation, it would be better to find a home near a subway or bus station.
+If you don't own a personal vehicle at the moment, you could use the subway to reach your destiny.
+If you're going to use public transportation, it would be better to find a home near a subway or bus station.

-While the cases related to COVID-19 is rising, the only way to keep your self-protected from this novel coronavirus is to follow the SOPs shared by the government.
+While the cases related to COVID-19 are rising, the only way to keep yourself protected from this novel coronavirus is to follow the SOPs shared by the government.

 However, the city is pretty secure in terms of crime.
-According to research, the homicide rate of the city in 2018 was recorded to be 96 per 100,000.
+According to research, the homicide rate in 2018 was recorded to be 96 per 100,000.
 The Economist Intelligence Unit (EIU) Safe Cities Index rated Toronto at number 4 out of 50 cities during 2017.